AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

     PBASE_RELOCATION_ENTRY pBlocks = (PBASE_RELOCATION_ENTRY)&pBuffer[dwRelocAddr + dwOffset];
     ```

-    - **Purpose:** Determine the number of relocation entries in the current block.
-    - **Explanation:** `CountRelocationEntries` calculates how many entries are present based on the block size. `pBlocks` points to the start of these entries.
+After we got the `pBlockheader`, lets determine the number of relocation entries in the current block. `CountRelocationEntries` calculates how many entries are present based on the block size. `pBlocks` points to the start of these entries.

 10. **Process Each Relocation Entry**

     ```c
     for (DWORD y = 0; y < dwEntryCount; y++)
     ```

-    - **Purpose:** Iterate through each relocation entry in the current block.
-    - **Explanation:** `dwEntryCount` gives the number of entries to process.
+Iterating through each relocation entry in the current block. `dwEntryCount` gives the number of entries to process.
 The loop index `y` is used to access each entry.

 11. **Skip Non-Relocatable Entries**